shikijs/shiki/docs/guide/regex-engines.md

 const html = shiki.codeToHtml('const a = 1', { lang: 'javascript', theme: 'nord' })
 ```

-The advantages of using the JavaScript engine are that it doesn't require loading a large WebAssembly file for Oniguruma and it is faster for some languages (since the regular expressions run as native JavaScript).
+The advantage of using the JavaScript engine is that it doesn't require loading a large WebAssembly file for Oniguruma.
+It is also faster for some languages, since the regular expressions run as native JavaScript.

 Please check the [compatibility table](/references/engine-js-compat) for the support status of languages you are using.
-Almost all languages are supported.
+As of Shiki 3.9.1, all built-in languages are supported.

 ::: info
 The JavaScript engine is best when running in the browser and in cases when you want to control the bundle size.
 If you run Shiki on Node.js (or at build time) and bundle size or WebAssembly support is not a concern, the Oniguruma engine ensures maximum language compatibility.